 Voltage-divider gain = 1.8/6001.8

-The main component of this circuit is the Microchip MCP6022 dual op amp IC.
-It supplied with 5V from the Arduino board.
+The main active component of this stage is the Microchip MCP6022 dual operational amplifier, which is powered by the 5V supply from the Arduino board.

 Gain = R18/(R16 + R15) = 4.7/(2 x 4.7) = 0.5

-So, the overall gain of the circuit is equal to: voltage divider gain x AMC1301 gain x MCP6022 differential amplifier gain circuit,
+Hence, the overall circuit gain is the product of the voltage divider gain, the AMC1301 gain, and the MCP6022 differential amplifier gain:

 230 x 7.38/6001.8 = 282.8mV AC

-Before the attenuated AC signal goes to Arduino analog channel 0 (A0) it passes through an RC low pass filter which comprised of R1 and C3.
-The frequency of this filter can be simply calculated with this equation:
+Before the attenuated AC signal reaches the Arduino analog channel A0, it passes through an RC low-pass filter composed of R1 and C3.

 f = 1/(2 x π x R x C) = 23.4kHz

-The 1602 LCD screen (2 rows and 16 columns) is used to display the value of the input voltage, it is connected to the Arduino board as follows:
+The 1602 LCD module (2 rows × 16 columns) is used to display the measured input voltage.
+It is connected to the Arduino board as follows:

 RS —> Arduino digital pin 2